 There are plenty of options for exercise and socialising on campus.
 And, of course, San Francisco is just about on your doorstep.

 Stanford graduate school acceptance rate

-Stanford Engineering acceptance rate for masters-level students is currently around 16%.
+The acceptance rate at Stanford graduate school is about 5.2% and is one of the lowest acceptance rates among the top-ranked universities.
 Before applying, you should be absolutely certain which department and degree you want to obtain as the school’s policy only allows for application to one graduate programme per academic year.